sagar-dot-bera/ByteHebi/README.md

 ByteHebi is a Linux-only terminal Snake game built with Notcurses.
 It renders a colorful board with borders, a visible grid, and a side HUD for score and controls.
 The game opens with a name dialog and persists high scores between runs.

-This README has two parts:
-- For players: quick start, controls, tips
-- For developers: build, project layout, tech choices, and trade-offs

 ## For players